tommiehansen/SwedishPolls/External/README.md

 External data
 ========================================================

-This is data that isn't edited by humans but rather a collection of classes that fetches data and outputs to .csv and .sqlite.
+This is data that isn't edited by humans but rather is a collection of classes that fetches data and outputs to .csv and .sqlite files.

-### Data description
-Write something

 ### Quality of the data
-Write something

-### To use the data
-Write something
+As high of a quality as one can expect from the sources like Wikipedia